Top eCommerce Influencers to Follow

-He is also a self-proclaimed human guinea pig.
+Interestingly, he is also a self-proclaimed human guinea pig!

-He speaks more than 5 languages, he was an MTV Breakdancer in Taiwan, holds a Guinness World Record in tango and he was a national Chinese kickboxing champion.
-When he’s not doing all this he is an angel investor and advisor to startups.
+Tim speaks more than 5 languages, was an MTV Breakdancer in Taiwan, holds a Guinness World Record in tango and a national Chinese kickboxing champion.
+WOW.
+When he’s not doing all this, Tim is an angel investor and advisor to startups.

 16. Richard Lazazzera

 During his tenure he helped the company grow from 60,000 to over 200,000 merchants.

 Richard also writes a blog named A Better Lemonade Stand in which he mentions how to start and grow your eCommerce business.

 Amy is a copywriter, social media marketer, and a blogger.

 Currently, she owns a blog that goes by the name of ajopp.wordpress.com where she shares the latest trends and changes in the eCommerce space.

 Roy Rubin is the co-founder and former CEO of Magento.
 And he has been part of eBay.

 Fittingly, Roy has more than 10 years of experience creating and helping products and organizations grow.
 So, he makes sure his clients are successful by working closely with their product and marketing teams.